 Football is a sport that is played in more than 200 countries.
 265 million people actively play the sport worldwide, which accounts for nearly 4% of the world’s population.
 (Madison, 2020).
-It is a contact sport and therefore, there is a higher risk of injury compared with other sports.
+It is a contact sport.
+Therefore, there is a higher risk of injury compared with other sports.
 You are at risk of injuring your legs, arms, head and neck, no matter how much practice and skill you have.
-But keeping your passion in mind, these injuries should not stop you from playing again.
+However, keeping your passion in mind, these injuries should not stop you from playing again.

 Here are a few common football injuries and their effective treatment protocols for an early return to the sport.